laxertu/connect4-ai-player/README.md

 Execute **run.sh** to test it against Resident AI.
 Currently it is deployed on a free cloud service, be patient :-)

-**If you want share your creature, I'd love to receive related PR!!**  and possibly add it as an opponent choice
+**If you want to share your creature, I'd love to receive related PR!!**  and possibly add it as an opponent choice

 A client is provided here
 https://connect4-api.onrender.com/client